ooni/ooni.org/content/about/glossary.md

 interference with the intention of preventing clients from retrieving information from specific servers.

-To access a website on the internet, we need to send a request to the server hosting that website, which in turn will provide us access by giving us the content of the requested website in its response.
+To access a website on the internet, an HTTP request is sent to the server hosting the website you're trying to reach.
+If the request was successful, the server will reply with the contents of the website, allowing access.

-When Internet Service Providers (ISPs) receive government orders to block specific websites, HTTP blocking is a common censorship technique that they adopt.
+When Internet Service Providers (ISPs) receive government orders to block specific websites, HTTP blocking is a common censorship technique that they may adopt.
 There are many ways that they can implement censorship on the HTTP protocol, such as the following:

-* **Serving a block page:** In this case, the ISP intercepts the user's request to access a specific website (e.g. facebook.com) and serves the user a page (the "block page") which informs the user that they are not allowed to access the requested website.
+* **Serving a block page:** In this case, the ISP intercepts the user's request to access a specific website (e.g. `facebook.com`) and serves the user a block page instead, which informs the user that they are not allowed to access the requested website.

-* **HTTP failure:** The user's HTTP request (to access a specific internet service) fails because it is intercepted by an HTTP transparent proxy, the ISP resets the connection or hijacks the (unencrypted) connection to redirect it (to prevent it from reaching the intended server).
+* **HTTP failure:** The user's HTTP request (to access a specific internet service) fails because it is intercepted by an HTTP transparent proxy, or the ISP resets the connection or hijacks the (unencrypted) connection to redirect it (to prevent it from reaching the intended server).